-If you’re looking San Diego road trip ideas and wondering where you should go, here are 10 fun destinations within a two-hour drive of downtown San Diego.
+If you’re looking for San Diego road trip ideas and wondering where you should go, here are 10 fun destinations within a two-hour drive of downtown San Diego.

-Rosarito Beach is about 30 miles south of San Diego in Baja California, Mexico.
+Rosarito Beach is about 30 miles south of San Diego in Baja, California, Mexico.
 Over one million visitors travel to Rosarito Beach annually, yet the town still feels like a best-kept secret.
 A variety of tours allows visitors to explore the area and fully experience this hidden gem in the heart of the Gold Coast.
 A passport will be required to visit Rosarito Beach.

 25 miles north of downtown San Diego you will find Bernardo Winery.
-The winery is a beautiful and historic place.
+The winery is a beautiful and historical place.
 A rustic oasis among the suburbia of Rancho Bernardo.
 You could easily spend several hours here exploring the grounds and shops.
 It’s definitely worth checking out and is a great day trip from San Diego.

 For most visitors, Laguna’s seven miles of beautiful coastline is the main draw.
 When first arriving in Laguna Beach, travelers are greeted by the 1930’s lifeguard tower that watches over the sand activities at Main Beach.
 Seasonal events that are well worth a look include the Sawdust Art Festival and the Pageant of the Masters.
 1000 Steps Beach and Crystal Cove Beach should also be on your to-do list while visiting Laguna Beach.